muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 Tailwind saves time.

 Lecture 02.
 Overview of Tailwind
-Copy cdn link form tailwind or learn how to install tailwind.
+Copy cdn link form tailwind or learn how to install tailwind. tailwind is better than in ui than bootstrap.

 if we want to give color we will give class in this way: text-red-500 (first tell the color of text and then other shows opacity and it will be given only in 100 not in 120 or 180 or anything like that ).